jpikl/dotfiles/.github/README.md

 All of these scripts follow the same naming convention as `~/.profile.d/`.
 See comment inside [~/.bashrc](../.bashrc) for more detailed description.

-Your custom local configuration belongs to `70-local.sh`.
+Custom local configuration belongs to `70-local.sh`.
 Use `70-local.sh.template` as a template.

 ## 🔶 Git